szlbiubiubiu/LAFS_CVPR2024/README.md

 2. **Dataset**

 - [x] MS1MV3    -- Please download from InsightFace(https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).
 Note that MS1MV3 use bgr order, and WebFace4M use rgb order.
 - [ ] WebFace4m  --I can't release the .rec file of this dataset as there is license issue.
-Please obtain from the offical website(https://www.face-benchmark.org/download.html) and convert into .ref file
+Please obtain from the offical website(https://www.face-benchmark.org/download.html) and convert into .ref file using ima2rec.py.

 3. **SSL Pretraining Command:**